ttrogers/semantic_spaces/README.md

 Repository for the semantic spaces project, where we seek to automatically estimate color-concept associations.

-Repository to containt experiment code and analysis scripts
+Repository to contain experiment code and analysis scripts